 Research Fellowship in Aging

-The Office for the Study of Aging (OSA) in the Arnold School of Public Health (ASPH) is committed to advancing research and education on aging-related issues.
-The Research Fellowship (RF), inaugurated in 2020, is designed to support faculty and professional staff in the ASPH to conduct research in the multidisciplinary field of aging.
+The Research Fellowship in Aging is designed to support faculty and professional staff in the Arnold School of Public Health (ASPH) to conduct research in the multidisciplinary field of aging.
 Topics might include healthy aging, caregiving, social gerontology, the built environment, or Alzheimer’s disease and related dementias.
+One award in the amount of $5,000 will be made annually.
+This award may be used for research expenses, travel, participant honoraria, software, books, supplies, equipment, and/or summary salary.

 -